Jack Pierce (make-up artist): Early career

 Universal's first "talkie" horror film, Dracula (1931), eschewed elaborate horror make-up.
 Pierce designed a special color greasepaint for Bela Lugosi for his vampire character, but Lugosi insisted on applying his own make-up.
 For all film appearances of the character thereafter, Pierce instituted a different look entirely, recasting Dracula as a man with graying hair and a mustache.
 The most significant creation during Pierce's time at the studio was Frankenstein (1931), with Lugosi originally cast as the Monster.
 The preliminary design (from contemporary newspaper accounts and a recollection of the screen test by actor Edward Van Sloan) was similar to Paul Wegener's German film of The Golem (1920); this is not a surprising idea, since studio head Carl Laemmle Jr. and director Robert Florey were both familiar with German Expressionist films.
-However, there is some evidence that the Golem look wasn't actually used in a screen test Florey shot with Lugosi.
-Both Florey and Paul Ivano, his cameraman for the test, remembered that the makeup wasn't that different from what Boris Karloff would later wear.
+However, there is some evidence that the Golem look was not actually used in a screen test Florey shot with Lugosi.
+Both Florey and Paul Ivano, his cameraman for the test, remembered that the makeup was not that different from what Boris Karloff would later wear.
 Florey's original script shows a sketch that is said to support this idea, along with Florey's handwritten notation that the monster should have electrical bolts on the side of the neck.
 However, there is no guarantee that the sketch and notes were really made at the same time as the screen test.
 Whether any aspects of the monster's look were based on other people's suggestions, it is clear that Pierce came up with a design which was horrific as well as logical in the context of the story.
 So, where Henry Frankenstein has accessed the brain cavity, there is a scar and a seal, and the now famous "bolts" on the neck are actually electrodes: carriers for the electricity used to revive the stitched-up corpse.
 How much input director James Whale had into the initial concept remains controversial.